bitrise-io/devcenter/docs/webhooks/adding-a-bitbucket-webhook.md

 Copy the webhook URL for the selected service.

 ## Setup webhook on Bitbucket

-!!! note If you have a Bitbucket webhook already set up for your app, simply skip to the **triggers** section and edit your current one according to the screenshot there.

 Navigate to your Bitbucket repository and select `Settings`.